jrxk/Emote-Only-Mode/README.md

 * Emote filters: find Pog/LUL/Kappa moments!

 ### To install:
-1. Unzip the file
-2. In Chrome, navigate to to chrome://extensions
+1. In Chrome, navigate to to chrome://extensions
-3. Enable Developer Mode (located on the top right)
+2. Enable Developer Mode (located on the top right)
-4. Drag the unzipped folder to the extension page
+3. Drag the folder to the extension page

 ### To run:
 1. Go to a Twitch VOD page